 Excess fill refers to the soil generated during tunnelling and station excavation works for the Forrestfield-Airport Link.
 The project will generate approximately one and a half to two million tonnes of excess fill during construction.

 A number of initiatives to beneficially reuse excess fill from the Forrestfield-Airport Link are being investigated.

 Transfer of soil from one site to another is routinely undertaken on land development and infrastructure projects in Perth and around Australia.
 Reuse of excess fill represents a sustainable approach to managing a valuable natural resource.

-To date, approximately 10 per cent of the project’s excess fill has been reused as engineered backfill on transport projects across Perth, including within our Forrestfield and Bayswater sites and within two road interchanges on the NorthLink project and at the Kenwick Rail Freight Facility.
+To date, approximately 25 per cent of the project’s excess fill has been earmarked for reuse as engineered backfill on transport projects across Perth, including within the Forrestfield-Airport Link site, within two road interchanges on the NorthLink project and at the Kenwick Rail Freight Facility.